carloselectro/Portafreak/README.md

 # Portafreak
-Useful powershell scripts that I made to monitor active asterisk Call.
+Useful powershell scripts that I made to monitor active asterisk Call by using the AMI.
-Tested with Assterisk 16 in PJSIP.
+Tested with Asterisk 16 in PJSIP.

 Edit /etc/asterisk/manager.conf